SilenZcience/cat_win/DOCUMENTATION.md

 <a id="mathematical"></a>
 ### <a id="--b64d---b64d">--b64d, --b64d</a>

-Decodes a Base64 encoded Input and continues Code execution with the decoded Text.
+Decodes a Base64 encoded Input and continues Code Execution with the decoded Text.
 This Parameter will be used before most other Arguments such that other Parameters will be used on the decoded Text.
 This means a Base64 encoded Input is expected and neccessary.